omnivector-solutions/license-manager/docs-source/src/architecture.rst

 -------------------
 The ``License Manager API`` provides a RESTful API where licenses and bookins are tracked.
 The ``License Manager Agent`` uses this API to store the license usage information and to process the booking requests.
+The ``License Manager CLI`` interacts with this API to add new configurations and to check the usage information for each tracked license.

 The API is also responsible for verifying if the booking requests can be satisfied by accounting for bookings already made and the license usage in the license server.